department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/cards.md

 Suggested keyboard behaviors for interacting with cards:

-- Tab to move to the next card or focusable element outside of the card.
+- Tab to move to the next card or next focusable element outside of the card.
-- Shift + tab to move focus to the previous card or previous focusable element outside of the card.
+- Shift + Tab to move focus to the previous card or previous focusable element outside of the card.
 - Arrow keys to move between focusable elements within the card.
 - Enter/Return to execute the call to action.
 - If the card is selectable using a checkbox, use the Space key to toggle select/deselect states.